hackclub/how-did-i-get-here/src/templates/essay.md

 ## Behind the Scenes

 To reach this website, your computer sent some packets across the Internet.
 If we’re curious what that path was, we can run a tool to generate a *traceroute* — a rough list of every server your packets touched to reach their destination.
-To build this website ([source code on GitHub](https://github.com/hackclub/how-did-i-get-here)), I wrote my own traceroute program called ktr ([also open-source](https://github.com/kognise/ktr)) that can stream results in real time while concurrently looking up interesting information about each hop.
+To build this website ([source code on GitHub](https://github.com/hackclub/how-did-i-get-here)), I wrote my own traceroute program called ktr ([also open source](https://github.com/kognise/ktr)) that can stream results in real time while concurrently looking up interesting information about each hop.

 How does ktr work?
 Let’s start with a simplified explanation of Internet routing.